mikhailzubkovv/cryptogram_bot/README.md

 1. Usual way by RUN command "python main.py" from project directory (directory should have name "python_basic_diploma".
 Also, you need to have installed Postgresql
 2. Docker way by run command 'docker compose up -d' from project directory.
 To stop BOT use 'docker compose down'

+WARNING!!!
+in Dockerfile is set timezone UTC +5:00.
+Change it if you need.